Indian election cash call puts strain on construction, real estate

-NEW DELHI (Reuters) - As India’s mammoth general election approaches, jackhammer drills are quietening down at construction sites and earthmovers and cranes remain parked.
+NEW DELHI, March 27 (Reuters) - As India’s mammoth general election approaches, jackhammer drills are quietening down at construction sites and earthmovers and cranes remain parked.

 Many of the country’s real estate and construction companies - their finances already squeezed by a sharp economic slowdown - are diverting funds from housing and other projects to election campaign contributions.
 Many projects are stalled, at least temporarily.